Your Financial Future:

 How do I Bonds Work?

-I Bonds provide an interest rate of 2.58%, and this rate is good through April 30, 2018.
-(The EE Bond is another type that provides a rate of 0.10% through April 30, 2018.)
+I Bonds provide an interest rate of 2.52%, and this rate is good through October 31, 2018.
+(The EE Bond is another type that provides a rate of 0.10% through October 31, 2018.)
 Part of the interest rate is tied to the inflation rate and so the rate changes every 6 months.
-The I Bond is very popular-sales of over $3.2 billion were reported in the first year.

 I Bonds earn interest each month, and the interest is compounded every six months.
 You can earn interest on them for as long as 30 years, and can cash them out after 5 years without losing interest.
 You lose only three months interest if you cash them out before you reach 5 years.
 This is an especially good option for anyone with limited savings who may worry about putting money into an investment that they can't easily cash out if needed for an emergency.